aleshaleksey/fansys23/01-quick-start.md

 - **Proficiencies**: One appropriate language.
 Strikes AND Spears.

 Extra:
-- Resistance to bludgeoning and advantage on saves vs "Prone".
+- Resistance to percussive and advantage on saves vs "Prone".

 Race boon (level 8 and 16):
 - Resistance to one of "piercing", "slashing" or "pressure" or "shear".